syntex82/WordPress-Node/docs/LOCAL-DEVELOPMENT.md

 # 🐧 Local Development Setup - Ubuntu

-This guide provides detailed instructions for setting up a local development environment for WordPress Node CMS on Ubuntu (22.04 or 24.04 LTS).
+This guide provides detailed instructions for setting up a local development environment for NodePress CMS on Ubuntu (22.04 or 24.04 LTS).

 ## Table of Contents